 The Arcadia staff works very hard to create individual learning plans for all students while maintaining personal connections with families.
 Our school day starts out with morning circle that grounds our students in community and a sense of belonging.
 Arcadia’s small size allows us to assist parents in the education of their child while providing a personal touch long gone from larger traditional public schools.

 This sense of belonging builds academic confidence while challenging students to take ownership of their learning.
 Our recent graduates have been accepted into a wide array of colleges: Michigan Tech, Columbia, University of Minnesota, Lawrence, College of the Atlantic, Saint Thomas, Carleton, Drake, University of Minnesota Duluth and the list goes on.

 Please take a few minutes to check out the great things happening at Arcadia Charter School.

-· Understand and strive for wellness of their whole person
+- Value, advocate, and strive for the wellness of the whole person.

 Project-Based Learning at Arcadia

 Project-based learning is an integral part of educational success at Arcadia Charter School.
 Project-based learning helps each student notice and expand his or her own authentic learning process.
 The staff of Arcadia Charter School believes that by completing projects students acquire problem solving, communication, planning, and independent learning skills.
 They develop these skills by collaborating with advisors, mentors, and peers.
 This inspires the students to become life-long learners and it enhances their abilities to be successful after they graduate from Arcadia.

 At the heart of an exemplary Arcadia project is an essential, well-defined project goal or question.
 The project goal or question must be relevant to the student on a personal level, and may be relevant to others as well.
 The student should be challenged to make connections between academic disciplines, to people, and to the world around them.
 The project question or goal must be one that it requires the student to engage in an intentional and thorough course of inquiry and action.